-I am excited to present the course Coordinate Movement for Musicians at Willamette University in Spring of 2016.
-I am also available to teach Body Mapping privately and in a group setting.
+I currently teach Coordinate Movement for Musicians at Willamette University and am also available to teach Body Mapping privately and in a group setting.
 Please contact me for details.

 What are body maps?